 In 2005 the entire company was moved to the current location at 2511 N. Ninth Street, just 18 blocks north of the St Louis Arch.
 Our facility encompasses 30,000 square feet of space, and owns an entire city block for further expansion.

-In 2017 we are celebrating our 160th anniversary as one of St. Louis’s oldest companies.
-With new products like our innovative Eclipse i-Series technology product line, our mission as always has been about quality and cost efficient products.
+In 2017 we celebrated our 160th anniversary as one of St. Louis’s oldest companies.
+With new innovations like our Intelligent Flushing/Monitoring product line, our mission as always has been about quality and cost efficient products.